One of the most difficult problems in web scraping is scaling, and the most important tools in scaling web scrapers are proxies!

 IP Protocol Versions

-Address quantity: IPv4 address pool is limited to around 4 billion addresses which might seem like a lot, but the internet is a big place, and technically we ran out of free addresses already! (see IPv4 address exhaustion)
+The IPv4 address pool is limited to around 4 billion addresses.
+This might seem like a lot, but the internet is a big place, and technically, we ran out of free addresses already! (see IPv4 address exhaustion)

-Adoption: Most websites still only support IPv4 connections, meaning we can't use IPv6 proxies unless we explicitly know our target website supports it.
+Most websites still only support IP addresses with IPv4 connections, meaning we can't use IPv6 proxies unless we explicitly know our target website supports it.

 Proxy Protocols